Brown Lines or Dark Spots in 3D Prints? How to Fix

 If PLA or some other material has leaked from your extruder or hotend it can burn and turn black from sitting in the heat for so long.
 Eventually, it will drip down onto your prints.

-Go back and check whether your nozzle has a good, sealed connection with your hotend.
+Go back and check whether your nozzle has a good, sealed connection with your hotend, especially the tube in particular.
 There should be a little gap of around 0.1-0.2mm so it won’t usually be too wide.

 If your nozzle is pressing down too hard on the first layer, re-levelling your print bed can fix this problem.
 This happens because when the nozzle is pressing down too hard, material isn’t being extruded fast enough, meaning it’s exposed to heat from the nozzle for longer than necessary.

-When this happens, one user described using silicon mould release oil by spraying it on tissue, then wiping the nozzle.
+When this happens, one user described using silicon mold release oil by spraying it on tissue, then wiping the nozzle.